A great way to introduce the leg yield is along the fence or wall of the arena.

 “Correct” raises one above the others.
 “Correct” drives wedges between circles of thought and people.
 If each circle of thought is “correct,” which “correct” is the correct “correct”?
 That’s the problem with absolutes.

 There are benefits to learn and apply one circle of thought before considering others.
 My dressage journey began over 36 years ago.
 I studied from one local German dressage instructor for 12 years.
-As I read books, watched videos, and attended clinics by other dressage experts, it quickly became apparent that there are differences of “correct” even within dressage.
+As I read books, watched videos, and attended clinics by other dressage experts, it quickly became apparent that there are differences of “correct” even within German dressage.
 Having a consistent foundation with one instructor was helpful.
 This gave me a baseline to compare other circles of thought to.
 Yet, what is deemed “correct” within one instructor’s paradigm doesn’t apply to all—even within the same riding method.

 Sharing expertise without absolutism